 When I first started planning my family trip to Costa Rica, I, naturally, reached out to bloggers asking for advice on where to go and what to see.
-While there were several cities that seemed to be considered “must-visits,” the small town home to the San Jose Airport, Alajuela, was certainly not one of them.
+While there were several cities that seemed to be considered “must-visits”, the small town home to the San Jose Airport, Alajuela, was certainly not one of them.
 In fact, the most common advice I received was “don’t spend any time in San Jose or near the airport whatsoever.”
-So it’s not exactly a popular destination amongst visitors.
+So it’s not exactly a popular destination amongst visitors, and no-one seemed very interested in finding out about things to do near San Jose airport.

 Due to a series of last-minute itinerary changes because #familytravel, we found ourselves stuck in Alajuela for three full days!
 Yikes.
 Luckily, travel research is totally my game, and I found plenty of cool day trips that were less than a couple of hours away by car.
 Pura Vida.